aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/developer-guide/working-with-annotations/working-with-strikeout-annotations/reading-strikeout-annotations-information-from-a-pdf-document/_index.md

 |/pdf/{name}/pages/{pageNumber}/annotations/strikeout |GET|Read Document Annotations from a Page in PDF Document|[GetPageStrikeOutAnnotations](https://apireference.aspose.cloud/pdf/#!/Annotations/GetPageStrikeOutAnnotations)|
 |/pdf/{name}/annotations/strikeout/{annotationId}|GET|Read Annotation by ID|[GetStrikeOutAnnotation](https://apireference.aspose.cloud/pdf/#!/Annotations/GetStrikeOutAnnotation)|
 ### **cURL Example**
-{{% alert color="primary" %}}

-We have used [PdfWithAnnotations.pdf](https://github.com/aspose-pdf-cloud/aspose-pdf-cloud-dotnet/blob/master/pdf/attachments/PdfWithAnnotations.pdf) for the example below.
+We have used [PdfWithAnnotations.pdf](https://docs-old.aspose.cloud/download/attachments/7243085/PdfWithAnnotations.pdf?version=1&modificationDate=1560630761778&api=v2) for the example below.
 In this example we are demonstration **/pdf/{name}/annotations/strikeout /{annotationId}** resource to read Annotation Information by ID.
 You can use **/pdf/{name}/annotations/strikeout** or **/pdf/{name}/annotations/strikeout** to get the desired annotation identifier.
 The above resources return the following Strikeout Annotation information for the document

 ```java